Levani Matiashvili

 Levani Matiashvili (born 4 June 1993) is a Georgian judoka.
 He won one of the bronze medals in men's team event at the World Judo Championships in 2014 and in 2015.
+He won the silver medal in this event at the 2015 European Games held in Baku, Azerbaijan.

-He won one of the bronze medals in the men's +100 kg event at the 2020 European Judo Championships held in Prague, Czech Republic.
+Matiashvili won one of the bronze medals in the men's +100 kg event at the 2020 European Judo Championships held in Prague, Czech Republic.